glowiep/WikiMaps/README.md

 Welcome to WikiMaps - A collaborative mapping web app that allow users to create maps with various points of interest, keep a list of favorites and contribute to maps on the Discover page.

-View WikiMaps app on your browser via one of these links:
-- <a href="https://wikimaps-production.up.railway.app/">Wikimaps</a> - Hosted on Railway by <a href="https://github.com/svaronc">Sebastian Varon</a>
-- <a href="https://wikimaps.up.railway.app/">Wikimaps</a> - Hosted on Railway by <a href="https://github.com/glowiep">Gloria Lim</a>

 ## ⭐ Features

 1. Guests can explore a collection of public maps on the Discover tab.